VIBRATION ISOLATION: Effective vibration reduction stabilizes laser beams

 Active table damping

 In a follow-up experiment, we examined a 0.5-in.-diameter post mounted inside a post holder so that the total height equaled 6 in.
 An accelerometer was attached to the top of the post through a standard aluminum cube to measure the motion in the horizontal direction.
 The mass of cube and accelerometer was close to the typical mass of an optical mount.
-Using the force acting on the tabletop, monitored by a force sensor acting as a reference signal, we measured the transfer function from the force to the horizontal motion on the tip of the post as measured by the accelerometer (see Fig. 2).
-Analysis of the measured vibration-transfer functions, with active damping enabled and disabled, show two resonance peaks generated by local vibration modes of the post/post holder system (see Fig. 3).
-These peaks can be clearly seen along with the tabletop resonances.
-Though active damping of the table suppresses global vibration modes of the tabletop, the local modes of the post/post holder systemalthough of lower amplitudesare still present.
+Using the force acting on the table top, monitored by a force sensor acting as a reference signal, we measured the transfer function from the force to the horizontal motion on the tip of the post as measured by the accelerometer (see Fig. 2).

 FIGURE 2.
 A test setup measures the transfer function from a tabletop force into the horizontal motion on the tip of an optical mounting post.
 (Courtesy of Newport)

 Every piece of equipment on an optical table has its own natural frequency, and is, therefore, vulnerable to vibration excitation in its own particular frequency range.
-Hal Amick of Colin Gordon and Associates (San Bruno, CA), a vibration solutions company, and Matthew Stead of acoustic design consultants Bassett Acoustics (Melbourne, Australia) conducted a thorough research of vibration sensitivity of microscopes at various levels of amplification and for various applications.
+Hal Amick of vibration solutions company Colin Gordon and Associates (San Bruno, CA) and Matthew Stead of acoustic design consultants Bassett Acoustics (Melbourne, Australia) conducted a thorough research of vibration sensitivity of microscopes at various levels of amplification and for various applications.
 They found that natural frequencies of microscopes are typically, between 13 and 50 Hz.
 Fortunately, state-of-the-art vibration isolation systems can effectively filter out vibrations in this range.